joellacarman/joellacarman.github.io/_posts/2022-07-01-covid-confession-icons.md

 July 1, 2022
 </p>

-The NBC Datagraphics team had published their "Covid Confessions" callout to readers long before I started.
-As the pandemic evolved, new categories of confession started to become necessary.
-This meant I had the wonderful task of trying to emulate my predecessor's style.
+Trying to work in someone else's style is a fun challenge and a great way to learn.
+I had this opportunity with "Covid Confessions", a reader callout the data graphics team published long before I joined.

+By 2022 the pandemic had changed enough that reader confessions didn't fit the old categories.
+We needed new icons and I was assigned the task.
 Is it easy to tell which are different?

 ![Covid confession icons](/assets/newer/covid-confession-icons.jpg)